National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

     We encourage conformance to methodology checklists.
     Relevant ones are [STROBE](https://www.equator-network.org/reporting-guidelines/strobe/), [RECORD](https://www.equator-network.org/reporting-guidelines/record/), [TRIPOD](https://www.equator-network.org/reporting-guidelines/tripod-statement/), [CERBOT](http://cerbot.org/), and [STaRT-RWE](https://pubmed.ncbi.nlm.nih.gov/33436424/).

-The high-level sequence of research below is based on experience in the Enclave and addresses some of the “what” needs to be accomplished in a research project in parallel to the “how” of previous chapters.
+The high-level sequence of research below is based on experience in the Enclave and addresses some of the "what" needs to be accomplished in a research project in parallel to the "how" of previous chapters.

 ## Protocols: A Framework for the Research Lifecycle